 Use Class F2 – Local community uses

-This use class is designed to protect local community assets and include shops smaller than 280 m² and without another shop in a 1km radius, a hall or meeting place use by the local community (was use class D1), outdoor sport or recreation locations (was D2(e) use class) and swimming pools or skating rinks (was D2(e) use class)
+This use class is designed to protect local community assets and include shops smaller than 280 m² and without another shop in a 1km radius, a hall or meeting place use by the local community (previously us class D1), outdoor sport or recreation locations (was D2(e) use class) and swimming pools or skating rinks (was D2(f) use class)

 Anything from a bank to a bowling alley will be covered by Class E, and the owners of won’t have to get planning permission to change the use of their building – they may of course need planning permission for any architectural changes you need.